It's All About People - Strategic Plans

-Personalisation is rooted in the belief that individuals want to have a life, not a service.
+Personalisation is rooted in the belief that people want a life, not a service.

 Personalisation and a new relationship with the public are two key enablers in Lincolnshire’s Integrated Care Partnership Strategy and the local NHS Joint Forward Plan.